-Prerequisite - Art III, appropriate elective(s), a juried portfolio review, and permission of the instructor.
+Prerequisite - Art III or Art III Honors, a juried portfolio review, and recommendation of the instructor.

 Intended to be an outlet for an unusually strong artistic ability in a specific art field, this course will provide you with a significant opportunity to gain extensive experiences that are satisfying to your talent and interests.
 Emphasis is on the freedom to respond as an individual and to develop independently from the group through the guidance and assistance of the instructor.
 The presentation of a portfolio or a one-person art show is a desirable goal.
-Summer assignment required.
+Required: Maintain a sketchbook for possible inclusion of homework, class notes, studies completed in class, and for project planning completed outside of class.